 FluentU’s videos have interactive captions in both English and German, letting you look up German words while you watch.
 You can sort the videos by topic and format, making it easy to find the large selection of cartoons in FluentU’s library (as well as other clips like movie trailers, commercials and music videos).

 Watching short clips will give you a quick introduction to lots of animated shows.
 This way, you can figure out which cartoons you want to seek out to watch full episodes.

 So, you see, we don’t have to go all the way back to Kindergarten after all—not all cartoons are intended for kids!

-Whether you do want to get in touch with the child inside you or want a more mature choice of entertainment, the German cartoon world will have something for you!
+Whether you do want to get in touch with the child inside you or want a more mature choice of entertainment, German cartoons with English subtitles will have something for you!